 The exams in the second year follow a similar structure, with a total of three exams.
+Unit

-Unit 4 is a written examination of 1 hour and 45 minutes, consisting of multiple-choice, short openresponse calculations and extended-writing questions.
+4 is a written examination of 1 hour and 45 minutes, consisting of multiple-choice, short open- response calculations and extended-writing questions.
 Unit 5 has a duration of 1 hour and 45 minutes and in addition to examining the curriculum it also includes questions on a pre-released article.
 Each of these exams account for 40% of the IA2 raw marks.
 Finally, Unit 6 is a 1-hour-and-20-minute exam that will examine practical biology and investigative skills acquired throughout the course.
 This accounts for the final 20% of the IA2 marks.

-Students with A Level Biology may choose to follow further studies abroad or in Cyprus in Biology, Biochemistry, Botany, Forensic Science, Nursing, Medicine, Pharmacy, Agriculture, Ecology, Landscaping, Sports Science, Physiotherapy, Biochemical Engineering, Environmental Engineering, Biomedical Engineering etc. Cambridge International AS Level in Business (9609)
+Students with A Level Biology may choose to follow further studies abroad or in Cyprus in Biology, Biochemistry, Botany, Forensic Science, Nursing, Medicine, Pharmacy,

+Agriculture, Ecology, Landscaping, Sports Science, Physiotherapy, Biochemical Engineering, Environmental Engineering, Biomedical Engineering etc.

-BUSINESS
+BUSINESS AS LEVEL

-WHY BUSINESS
+WHY BUSINESS?